MolSSI-Education/periodic-table/elements/helium.md

 ## Facts

 1. Helium was the first element that was not discovered on Earth.
 It was Sun’s spectroscopy data that first revealed that existence of this element.
+2. Helium is the smallest element in the periodic table.